Ask Your Timeshare Company To Take It Back

-Some developers like Wyndham have programs to buy back your timeshare.
-These programs are based on the discretion of the developer.
-Ask your Developer if they have a program to help you transition out of your timeshare.
-They are often safer and more convenient than using a timeshare exit company and paying the additional fees.
+Some timeshare companies like Wyndham have programs to buy back your timeshare.
+These programs are based on the discretion of the timeshare company.
+Ask your timeshare company if they have a program to help you transition out of your timeshare.
+Often these programs are safer and more convenient than using a timeshare exit company and paying the additional fees.

 There Are No Guarantees With Timeshare Resales